 The best time of year at Lower Calf Creek Falls is spring and fall due to comfortable temperatures and moderate crowds.
-Despite hot weather, summer is still the favorite season, allowing the folks to fully appreciate a refreshing dip at the waterfall base.
+The best light for photography is between 10 am and 2 pm because of the canyon walls.
+Despite hot weather, summer is still the favored season, allowing the folks to fully appreciate a refreshing dip at the waterfall base.
 If you choose summertime, visit mid-week, for weekends are jam-packed.
 Also, bring sufficient water with you.
 Lower Calf Creek Falls Trail is accessible year-round, and the waterfall flows all the time, making winter an option too.
-However, you might need to wear microspikes at some sections if you hike in the cold season.
+However, you might need to wear anti-slip gear at some parts if you hike during the cold season.

 How to get to Lower Calf Creek Falls?

 The waterfall is reached by the Lower Calf Creek Falls Trail, which starts at the Calf Creek Campground on Utah Scenic Byway 12.
 The highway sits 11 miles (18 km) south of Boulder and 15 miles (24 km) east of Escalante.
 The 6-mile (10-km) out-and-back hike along Calf Creek requires 3 to 4 hours to trek, depending on your pace.
 Even though the trail is relatively flat, sandy sections make it moderately difficult to complete.
 Note that besides nature sceneries, the hike features pictographs and remains of an Anasazi Indians granary that is quite noticeable along the trail.